ordyboii/aui-frontend/CONTRIBUTING.md

 TODO

-# Contributping guide for Adviser UI frontend
+# Contributing guide for Adviser UI frontend

 Thank you for your consideration to contribute to Adviser UI frontend!
 Follow the guidelines below to ensure a smooth contribution process.